Vahid Halilhodžić: Return to Trabzonspor

+In July 2014, Halilhodžić returned to Trabzonspor, signing a two-year contract.
+Under his management, the squad underwent significant changes, with nearly 20 new signings, including Óscar Cardozo, Mehmet Ekici, Kévin Constant, Waris, and Yatabare.
+Halilhodžić secured Trabzonspor a place in the 2014–15 UEFA Europa League group stage after eliminating Russian side Rostov in the play-off round, but was sacked in November after poor domestic results.

 Japan

 On 7 March 2015, in the wake of Halilhodžić being shortlisted for and eventually—following two November 2014 meetings with the Bosnian Football Association (FSBiH) representatives—rejecting the Bosnia and Herzegovina manager job offer, press reports appeared about Halilhodžić being set to take over as the Japan national team's new manager.
 He was officially appointed on 12 March 2015, thus replacing Javier Aguirre who had been sacked by the Japan Football Association (JFA) over his involvement in a 2011 match-fixing investigation in Spain.

 In June 2016, Halilhodžić's Japan hosted Bosnia and Herzegovina in a Kirin Cup friendly, losing 1–2.
 In September 2016, the 2018 World Cup qualifying final round kicked off with six teams including Japan, Saudi Arabia and Australia fighting for two direct qualifying spots.
 In their opening match, Japan were unexpectedly beaten 1–2 by the UAE, a contest that featured a controversially disallowed Japanese goal.
 Nevertheless, the Japanese media raised a number of questions regarding Halilhodžić's squad selection.

 Since then, media criticism of Halilhodžić's strategy and squad selection continued, and would follow him throughout his time at the job.
 He abandoned the decade-long Japanese traditional playing style of short passes, instead, he emphasized intense fighting for the ball (as he called it in French, "duel") and quick pace football.
 His most controversial decision was to drop Keisuke Honda (AC Milan), Shinji Kagawa (Dortmund) and Shinji Okazaki (Leicester).
 Another controversial call was to put Hotaru Yamaguchi, a player in the domestic second division, to his starting lineup.

 Finishing the group with 6 wins, 2 draws, 2 losses with 7 conceded goals, Japan's performance was inconsistent, yet it secured crucial victories at critical moments to earn itself the top spot.
 The two critical moments was first, winning 2–1 against Saudi Arabia in November 2016 to end the first half of the group matches in the first place; second, beating Australia 2–0 in August 2017 to secure top spot and qualified to the 2018 FIFA World Cup.
 It is at these two moments the Japanese media temporarily admitted Halilhodžić is right on his strategy and his selection of squad.
 Yet they were called into questions once again after Japan's poor performance in the international friendlies in October and November against Haiti, Brazil and Belgium.